OT practitioners spend lots of time on documentation.

-It’s a way to keep track of our patients’ progress, communicate with other healthcare providers, and defend our rationale for our treatment choices.
-Documentation is essential, and it’s a key factor in our patients’ well-being during their continuum of care.
+Our notes help us track patients’ progress, communicate with other healthcare providers, and defend our rationale for our treatment choices.
+Documentation is a key factor in our patients’ well-being during their continuum of care.

-We are constantly grappling between wanting to write the perfect OT note—you know, the one that succinctly says exactly what we did and why we did it, and also provides goals and rationale to support our interventions—and flying through charting as quickly as possible.
+We are constantly grappling between wanting to write the perfect OT note—one that succinctly says what we did and why we did it—and finishing as quickly as possible.

 DO use the subjective part of the note to open your story

 Each note should tell a story about your patient, and your subjective portion should set the stage.